NBA Rumors: Pau Gasol Nearing Agreement To Return To La Liga’s Barcelona

 Per a tweet from Varlas, Gasol is approaching his run with Barca as a means to prepare himself for the upcoming Olympic Games in Tokyo, Japan, where he’ll officially wrap up his career with a final run as a member of the Spanish men’s senior national team.
 Gasol won three Olympic medals (two silver and a bronze) with Spain, as well as multiple golds at EuroBasket and the FIBA World Cup.

-Gasol, who has been a fixture in the NBA since the 2001-02 campaign when he captured Rookie of the Year honors for the Memphis Grizzlies, was most recently a member of the Portland Trail Blazers.
-However, the team waived him in November of 2019 before he had ever made an appearance for them when it was deemed that he had not yet recovered from the foot injury that ended his brief stint with the Milwaukee Bucks the previous year.
+Gasol, who has been a fixture in the NBA since the 2001-02 campaign when he captured Rookie of the Year honors for the Memphis Grizzlies, was most recently a member of the Trail Blazers.
+However, the team waived him in November 2019 before he had ever made an appearance for them when it was deemed that he had not yet recovered from the foot injury that ended his brief stint with the Milwaukee Bucks the previous year.

 As relayed by The Inquisitr in March, Gasol had indicated during an interview with the Spanish publication El Pais that he was strongly considering the possibility of retirement.